brunosj/thfradio/README.md

 The site is a [Next.js](https://nextjs.org/) project (App Router) deployed on [Vercel](https://vercel.com/).
 It sources data from [Strapi](https://strapi.io/) and uses [Tailwind CSS](https://tailwindcss.com) for styling.
 The site is bilingual (English and German), with `next-intl` handling localization and translations.
 It features automated individual show page generation, an automated schedule (fetched from a Teamup calendar RSS feed), and Discord chat integration.

+Live stream functionality uses Airtime, and the show archive is composed of Mixcloud and Soundcloud shows.

 ## Installation

 1. Use the git CLI to close the repo